The iPhone may be the best learning tool ever created.

 2. Peak – Improve your cognitive skills and build healthy training habits with fun and challenging games and mental workouts.

-Access all the reference information you need at your fingertips using these essential reference apps for iPhone and iPad.
+Access all the reference information you need at your fingertips using these essential reference apps for iPhone.

 1. Wolfram Alpha – A computational search engine.
 Wolfram Alpha’s excellent app gives you access to the world’s facts and data and calculates answers across a wide range of topics. $2.99